Ghini/ghini.desktop/doc/report.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The XSL report formatter requires an XSL to PDF renderer to convert the data to a PDF file.
-Apache FOP is is a free and open-source XSL->PDF renderer and is recommended.
+Apache FOP is a free and open-source XSL->PDF renderer and is recommended.

 Installing Apache FOP on GNULinux